frc3512/Robot-2020/docs/system-architecture.md

 The turret uses the drivetrain position relative to the target and the flywheel speed to determine where to aim.
 Therefore:

-1. The drivetrain pose is updated using encoder measurements and IMU measurements.
-2. The flywheel speed is updated based on a lookup table (LUT) of range-to-target to flywheel speed mappings.
-3. The Vision subsystem retrieves new camera-to-target transformations from PhotonVision, converts them to turret global pose measurements, then pushes them into a queue for the Turret subsystem to consume.
+1. The Vision subsystem retrieves new camera-to-target transformations from PhotonVision, converts them to drivetrain global pose measurements, then pushes them into a queue for the Drivetrain subsystem to consume.
-4. The Turret subsystem updates the drivetrain pose using any vision data in the queue.
+2. The drivetrain pose is updated using encoder measurements, IMU measurements, and any existing vision data in the queue.
+3. The flywheel speed is updated based on a lookup table (LUT) of range-to-target to flywheel speed mappings.
-5. The turret is aimed using the drivetrain's pose estimate.
+4. The turret is aimed using the drivetrain's pose estimate.
 A correction factor incorporating the flywheel's speed is applied if the drivetrain is moving relative to the target (see [this derivation](turret-aim-while-moving.md)).